3

 1219 N Washington Ave, Lansing, MI 48906

-BACK ON MARKET DUE TO BUYER LOSING FINANCING- NO FAULT OF PROPERTIES.
+BACK ON MARKET DUE TO BUYER LOSING FINANCING- NO FAULT OF THE PROPERTIES.
+Previously appraised at value!!
 GREAT OPPORTUNITY!
 Calling all Lansing area new or seasoned investors - DOUBLE the Income!!
 These sought-after multi-units provide Great Immediate Income with an unbeatable location!
 Prime location within walking distance to Lansing's famous Old Town District.
-Attract tenants that love shopping, fishing and enjoying the
+Attract tenants that

 Amber Redman Five Star Real Estate - Lansing